jasoncnm/glfw-template/README.md

 # My Vulkan Renderer Application

-A desktop graphics renderer using GLFW and Vulkan
+A desktop graphics renderer using Vulkan graphics API

 Currently, the application has only been tested on Windows.